miroshQa/rittli.nvim/README.md

 - To find out more about the available possible terminal providers, use auto-completion lsp hints (you also need to have [lazydev](https://github.com/folke/lazydev.nvim) installed) , or see the [source code](./lua/rittli/core/terminal_providers/)

+### 10. Attach to the terminal instead creating new one! 🤝
+1. As you may have noticed, starting a task for the first time creates a new terminal, but what if you already have a terminal open and you want to launch the task in it?
+To do this, open the task picker, select the task and press "ctrl + a".
+Select the desired terminal and press enter!

+> [!NOTE]
+> - You have to understand that, you cannot attach a task to an existing terminal if the task has environment variables that need to be set